Skip to Main Content

 The Self–Credit Builder Account with Secured Visa® Credit Card is a unique tool for consumers who want to speed up either their initial credit journey or their credit recovery.

-The Self Secured Visa doesn’t offer a rewards program of any kind, and it also carries a $9 non-refundable, one-time administrative fee and an annual fee of $25.
+The Self Secured Visa doesn’t offer a rewards program of any kind, and it also carries a $9 non-refundable, one-time administrative fee, as well as an annual fee of $25.
 There are also interest charges, some of which you can’t avoid.
 Still, this combination of accounts might be worth considering if you want to build your credit faster than a secured credit card alone can allow.

 How to sign up for the Credit Builder Account with Self Secured Visa